chnm/thatcamp-org/wp-content/plugins/email-log/readme.txt

 This Readme file was generated using <a href = 'http://sudarmuthu.com/wordpress/wp-readme'>wp-readme</a>, which generates readme files for WordPress Plugins.
 == Changelog ==

+= v1.8.2 (2016-04-20) - (Dev time: 1 hour) =
+- Tweak: Log all emails from the TO field.
+Earlier the plugin was logging only the first email
+- Fix: Fixed issues in parsing reply-to and content-type headers

 = v1.8.1 (2015-12-27) - (Dev time: 0.5 hour) =
 - Fix: Fixed the "Delete All Logs" issue that was introduced in v1.8